 For a bit of nightlife, Hopmonk Tavern, Murphy’s Irish Pub and Olde Sonoma Public House all typically feature live acoustic music and a variety of brews in relaxed, neighborhood-pub atmospheres.
 In an alley off the Plaza, you can catch blues, country, and Americana musicians performing in the cozy Sonoma Speakeasy.
 On Highway 12 several blocks west of the Plaza, Starling Bar Sonoma offers classic cocktails and craft beers in a casual, friendly setting.
 Or enjoy a quiet nightcap in the sleek 38 Degrees North lounge at the Fairmont Sonoma Mission Inn.

 Start the day at the Fairmont Sonoma Mission Inn, where the Santé restaurant is known for its breakfasts, especially the lemon and cottage cheese pancakes with crème fraîche.
 Or, at Les Pascals French pâtisserie in the folksy town of Glen Ellen (pop.
 784), chef Pascal Merle and his wife Pascale offer croissants, brioche, Khun Amun (a morning bun), and assorted quiches, as well as a variety of other pastries, breads, French cookies, and more.

 To stretch your legs a bit, head to Jack London State Historic Park, which combines 1,400 acres of trails and pristine vistas with historic buildings.

-For more of a workout, across the valley you can hike to the top of 2,729-foot Bald Mountain (six miles round-trip) for spectacular views at Sugarloaf Ridge State Park.
+For more of a workout, across the valley you can hike beside a creek, across a meadow floor, and through a gorge and canyon along some of the 25 miles’ worth of trails at Sugarloaf Ridge State Park.

 For a luxurious lunch, consider the five-course Wine & Food Pairing at St. Francis Winery & Vineyards, featuring a multi-course tasting menu with wines from St. Francis’ artisan collection; enjoy fine dining in a relaxed and casual atmosphere, with stunning vineyard views.

 There are many other wineries to explore in this area.
 Both Ledson Winery & Vineyards and Chateau St. Jean are housed in what can only be described as castle-style architecture.
 And in addition to wine, VJB Vineyards, Cellars & Marketplace produces estate-grown olive oil, pasta sauces, pestos, and homemade pastas.